 Hello out there!
 This is the part 2 of Narcissists and Psychopaths series and today’s topic is how to spot a narcissist.
-On part one, I talked about the psychological criteria and the diagnostic criteria used to classify someone as having a narcissistic personality disorder or anti-social personality disorder.
-Which is often referred to in clinical practice as psychopathy or a psychopath because they’re quite similar.
+On part one, I talked about the psychological criteria and the diagnostic criteria used to classify someone as having a narcissistic personality disorder and I also detailed the criteria for anti-social personality disorder.
+Anti-social PD is often referred to in clinical practice as psychopathy or someone who is a psychopath (which is quite different to what Hollywood would have you believe!).

 For those who prefer to watch, or listen to videos, please skip ahead to the bottom of the page where you can hear me chat about this topic and give you some pointers.
 If you prefer to read the information, then please keep going 🙂